tannerntannern/docker-vaultier/README.md

 sudo mkdir -m 777 /my/vaultier/storage/folder
 ```

-#### Running the Application
+### Running the Application
-Once you have the image and storage folder setup, you can try running the application with the following command (the parts you can change are double-bracketed):
+Once you have the image and storage folder setup, you can try running the application with the following command (make sure you change "/my/vaultier/storgage/folder" to whatever you chose in the previous command):

 ```
 sudo docker run \